hesna/dealify/README.md

 ## TODOs
 There are many enhancements still applicable on Dealify, most important ones include:
-- Write unit and feature tests for system
 - Dockerise the app
+- Write some unit tests for system
 - Make deals related to a product invalid, if the price of the product is changed.
 - Further refactor core services and objects